Benchmarking¶

 Tool Calling Agent¶

-This benchmark does not require any additional setup besides the main one Basic Setup, just run:
+- This benchmark does not require any additional setup besides the main one Basic Setup

 Testing Models¶

-The best way of benchmarking your models is using the rai_bench.test_models
+The best way of benchmarking your models is using the src/rai_bench/rai_bench/examples/benchmarking_models.py

 if __name__ == "__main__":